demisto/content-docs/docs/integrations/yaml-file.md

 - To hide the parameter in specific content marketplace versions, provide list of marketplace version names (e.g. `xsoar` (XSOAR 6 and XSOAR 8), `xsoar_on_prem` (XSOAR 6), `xsoar_saas` (XSOAR 8 Cloud or On-prem), `marketplacev2` (XSIAM) or `xpanse` (XPANSE))

 ### Configurations Sections
-As of XSOAR version 8.1 and XSIAM version 1.3, integration's configuration display is divided to sections to help our users configure the instances.
+As of Cortex XSOAR version 8.1 and Cortex XSIAM version 1.3, an integration's configuration display is divided to sections to help our users configure the instances.
 The sections re-organize the parameters the users have to fill when configuring the instance.

-In the advanced section should be parameters that are part of advanced usage of the integration.
+The Advanced section should contain parameters that are part of advanced usage of the integration.
-In the Connect section should be parameters that the customer needs to configure in order to connect to the product.
+The Connect section should contain parameters that the customer needs to configure in order to connect to the product.
-- Connect Prams:
+- Connect Parameters:
   - Name
   - Server URL / URL Address
   - Classifier / Incident Type / Mapper section